Trend Vision One File Security Containerized Scanner can be used in conjunction with NetApp's ONTAP

 clish agent show --instance <agent-name>

-- Configure privilege user credential (username/password) for the RPC agent.
+- Configure the privilege user credentials (username/password) for the Ontapp agent.

 clish agent credential modify --instance <agent-name>